Tamara Kohler - co-artistic director/Flutes

 Australian flautist Tamara Kohler is a soloist, chamber musician, and inter-disciplinary artist.
-She is a founding member and co-executive director of Melbourne-based contemporary ensemble Rubiks, whose performances have been described as “…incredibly personal, strangely spiritual and ultimately deeply touching.”- Limelight.
+She is a founding member of Melbourne-based contemporary ensemble Rubiks, whose performances have been described as “…incredibly personal, strangely spiritual and ultimately deeply touching.”- Limelight.

+Tamara has been described as a “fearless musician” (CutCommon).
 Festival credits include the Melbourne International Arts Festival, Metropolis New Music Festival, the inaugural Eighth Blackbird Creative Lab (USA), Bang on a Can Summer Festival (USA), Darmstadt International Festival for New Music (DE), Port Fairy Spring Music Festival and the 2015 Australian Flute Festival, performing as a soloist in the Australian premiere of Salvatore Sciarrino’s Il Cerchio dei Suoni.
 Tamara performs regularly with Victorian Opera and has appeared with other notable ensembles such as Speak Percussion, Kupka’s Piano and the Omega Ensemble.
-She has held multiple artistic residencies at the Banff Centre (CAN) and is a two-time Classical Freedman Fellowship Nominee.
+She has held multiple artistic residencies at the Banff Centre (CAN) and was a finalist in the 2017 Freedman Classical Fellowship.

 Tamara is alumna of the Australian National Academy of Music and holds a Bachelor of Music with Honours from the University of Melbourne.
 She has studied internationally throughout Italy, Canada, The Netherlands, Germany, Switzerland and Sweden as a recipient of the Skills and Development Grant from the Australian Council for the Arts.
 Tamara is also the host and producer of music podcast MythirdEar.